-The objective of this evaluation was to assess the effectiveness of access controls in limiting and detecting access to the FFS system.

-In order to accomplish our objective, we:
+The objective of this evaluation was to assess the effectiveness of access controls in limiting and detecting access to the PAR system.
+In order to accomplish our objective, we

-- identified users of FFS as of December 2003 and documented their system privileges; - obtained an understanding of the security configuration of the FFS system; - obtained an understanding of the policies and procedure through which system access is requested, authorized, granted and maintained; - obtained an understanding of the access re-authorization process through discussions with responsible management and staff, and reviews of supporting documentation as available: and - used statistical sampling to assess the effectiveness of controls in limiting access to FFS.
+- identified users of the PAR system as of December 2003 and documented their system privileges; - obtained an understanding of the security configuration of the PAR system; - obtained an understanding of the policies and procedures through which system access is requested, authorized, granted and maintained; - obtained an understanding of the access re-authorization process through discussions with responsible management and staff, and reviews of supporting documentation as available; and - used statistical and non-statistical sampling to assess the effectiveness of controls in limiting access to the PAR system.

-Our sampling methodology and results are presented in Appendix I to this report.
+The details of the sampling methodology and results are presented in Appendix I to this report.